Friday, September 10, 2010

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

 This audio/visual Internet presentation developed by a New Yorker shortly after the attacks recaptures all of those experiences.
 The sequence is ~15 minutes long and some of the images and sounds are quite disturbing, others are inspirational.
+You can use the browser View/Zoom function and adjust the scroll bar to enlarge the slide show if needed.
 (I've also added the link to this video to my sidebar.)

 It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing dangers, of the presence of real evil in the hearts of some men, and to maintain constant vigilance and a determination to defeat this evil.
 Finally, we must always remember to trust in God and his mercy during trying times.